dongho-jung/kelthuzad/README.md

 [![asciicast](https://asciinema.org/a/242769.svg)](https://asciinema.org/a/242769)

 ## How to build him
-- Linux: GOOS=linux GOARCH=amd64 go build -o kelthuzad_linux_amd64 kelthuzad.go
+-Linux: GOOS=linux GOARCH=amd64 go build -o kelthuzad_linux_amd64 kelthuzad.go
-- Mac: GOOS=darwin GOARCH=amd64 go build -o kelthuzad_darwin_amd64 kelthuzad.go
+-Mac: GOOS=darwin GOARCH=amd64 go build -o kelthuzad_darwin_amd64 kelthuzad.go

 ## History
 ### 1.2
-- change flag options
+-change flag options
-    - LogPath(p) -> LogPath(l)
+  -LogPath(p) -> LogPath(l)
-    - Regex(r) -> Pattern(p)
+  -Regex(r) -> Pattern(p)
-    - use Quiet(q) instead of Verbose(v)
+  -use Quiet(q) instead of Verbose(v)
-    - new flag RawCommand(r) so you don't have to write a script with CmdPath to spawn
-- support raw command string!
+  -new flag RawCommand(r) so you don't have to write a script with CmdPath to spawn -support raw command string!
-    - don't have to write a script. if the command is simple enough, you can just pass it by -r 'soSimpleCommand arg0 arg1'
-- improve logging to identify the source
+  -don't have to write a script. if the command is simple enough, you can just pass it by -r 'soSimpleCommand arg0 arg1' -improve logging to identify the source

 ### 1.1
-- make LogPath optional
+-make LogPath optional
-- change default Delay to 5 from 60
+-change default Delay to 5 from 60
-- make the usage utilize object-oriented-programming more
+-make the usage utilize object-oriented-programming more -New struct, **Kelthuzad**
-- New struct, **Kelthuzad**
-- Kelthuzad has only one exported method, Monitor()
-- **Just use `New`** Function that returns initialized kelthuzad pointer
-- **All you need to do is just getting by New() and monitoring it by .Monitor()**
+-Kelthuzad has only one exported method, Monitor() -**Just use `New`** Function that returns initialized kelthuzad pointer -**All you need to do is just getting by New() and monitoring it by .Monitor()**